New York Philharmonic marks ‘homecoming’ after pandemic cancellations | Malay Mail

 “It’s been so long.”

-On top of the challenges presented by Covid, the Phil is homeless: The orchestra’s longtime base, David Geffen Hall at Lincoln Center, is in the middle of a major US$550-million renovation.
+On top of the challenges presented by Covid, the Phil is homeless: the orchestra’s long-time base, David Geffen Hall at Lincoln Centre, is in the middle of a major $550-million renovation.

-Most of the 2021-22 season will be played at two other venues at the Lincoln Center arts complex on Manhattan’s Upper West Side.
+Most of the 2021-22 season will be played at two other venues at the Lincoln Centre arts complex on Manhattan’s Upper West Side.

 Despite everything, Chris Martin, the orchestra’s principal trumpet player, said the start of a fresh season “feels like coming home.”